infer-actively/pymdp/README.md

 ![status](https://img.shields.io/badge/status-development-orange)

-This package is under active development and is currently not suited for use.
+This package is under active development.
 If you would like to contribute, please refer to [this file](CONTRIBUTING.md)

 ## Installation and Usage

 In order to use this code, download the `pymdp` folder into your project folder.
 You can now use all classes and functions via `import pymdp`

+## Getting started

+For an illustrative tutorial for how to use the functionalities of the `Agent()` class, which is used to perform active inference using the core functionality of `pymdp`, we recommend going through the Jupyter notebooks in the `pymdp/examples/` folder. `tmaze_demo.ipynb` is a good place to start, and provides a step-by-step walkthrough of how to build an instance of `Agent()`, sample observations from the generative process, and perform active inference.

+THe `agent_demo.ipynb` notebook also provides a more 'naked' implementation of how to build and encode a generative model in terms of straight numpy arrays.
+Unlike the `tmaze_demo`, this doesn't rely on an environment constructor class, whose methods can build the `A`, `B`, etc. matrices for you.

 ## Requirements